bozotics/bozotics.github.io/_posts/2020-04-02-the-march-goes-on.md

 Yet, the reality of life reflects a completely different image of nature's scenery.
 With the worsening of the Covid-19 situation causing the cancellation of not only RoboCup, but many other robotics competitions as well, our disappointment is shared worldwide.
 For most of us, this would have been our last year participating in RoboCup.
 It is even more poignant to note how in the past few years, when we were given countless opportunities, we were always unprepared and left in a state of frenzy.
 Yet now, when we were finally ["more prepared than ever to forge new frontiers in the new year"](/a-december-to-remember/#conclusion), to make our final stand and end this decade long journey of robotics on a high, it was the world that fell into hysteria instead.
 Alas, when faced with the irony of the absurd world, what can we do, as passengers on this roller coaster of chaos, but to force a helpless smile and move on...

 Progress now is way behind our original schedule since many of our shipments were delayed.
-We are also working much slowly now since our actual deadline for completion has been "shifted" to next year, allowing us to balance our time with other things such as academics and new non-RoboCup related projects (hint hint).
+We are also working much slower now since our actual deadline for completion has been "shifted" to next year, allowing us to balance our time with other things such as academics and new non-RoboCup related projects (hint hint).
 Nonetheless, we still made some progress in March and here are our key achievements.

 ---